 7. Re-purpose content you already have

 Chances are, your financial firm already has content.
-Fortunately, you can do what’s known as re-purposing content to have even more success with your firm’s marketing efforts.
+Fortunately, you can do what’s known as re-purposing content to have even more success with your firm’s financial content marketing efforts.

 A few popular ways to re-purpose content are: